Blog

 Fri 23 Jun 2023

 While there are several surveys that track the progress of technology adoption in the legal industry, they rarely illuminate the state of technology in specific practice areas.
-To help fill that gap for one practice area, Litera is excited to announce the release of our new survey: Technology in M&A Report: AI, Tech Adoption, and Talent Management in the UK
+To help fill that gap for one practice area, Litera is excited to announce the release of our new survey: Technology in M&A Report: AI, Tech Adoption, and Talent Management in the UK.

 There are a wide variety of technology tools targeted toward M&A teams in law firms, and we hope this research will help the industry better understand the needs M&A lawyers in the UK, their attitudes towards new technologies, and where they are in their digital transformation journey.